-The Company charged its related parties 0.05% of the net asset value of accounts under management plus VAT, accrued daily and collected monthly in accordance with the IAA (see Note 1).
+The Company charged its related parties 0.05% of the net asset value of accounts under management accrued monthly and collected monthly in accordance with the IAA (see Note 1).

-The Company charged its related parties fees ranging from 0.18% to 0.90% of the net asset value of accounts under management plus VAT, accrued daily and collected monthly in accordance with the IMA (see Note 1).
+The Company charged its related parties fees ranging from 0.18% to 0.90% of the net asset value of accounts under management accrued monthly and collected monthly in accordance with the IMA (see Note 1).

-In consideration for the performance of administrative services by the Parent Company in accordance with the Administrative Service Agreement (see Note 1), the Company pays service fees equivalent to the actual cost incurred by the Parent Company in rendering the service plus 5% mark-up plus VAT, accrued quarterly and paid monthly.
+In consideration for the performance of administrative services by the Parent Company in accordance with the Administrative Service Agreement (see Note 1), the Company pays service fees equivalent to the actual cost incurred by the Parent Company in rendering the service plus 5% mark-up plus VAT, accrued monthly and paid monthly.